epi155/recfm/README.md

 `outputUtilPackage`
-: Indicates the name of the package under which to generate the utility classes, if omitted it is necessary to include in the dependencies the library linked to the plugin **recfm-java**
+: Indicates the name of the package under which to generate the utility classes, if omitted it is necessary to include in the dependencies the library linked to the plugin **recfm-lib-java**

 `outputSourceDirectory`
 : Indicates the base directory from which to generate packages, default value is `${project.build.sourceDirectory}`,